Background and approach

 What is my approach?

-The space I create in our meetings is a safe, light and often humorous one.
+The general atmosphere in our meetings is a safe, light and often humorous one.
 I will not push you in any direction that is psychologically destabilizing for you.
 Respecting your own integrity, wisdom and well-being is essential to me.

 What is my background?

-I’m a psychologist, formerly working in the fields of clinical psychology and neuropsychology and currently working in psychological assessment.
-My background and experience in psychology and psychotherapy continune to inform my overall approach.
+I’m a psychologist, formerly working in the fields of clinical psychology and neuropsychology and currently working as a freelancer in psychological assessment.
+My background and experience in psychology and psychotherapy continue to inform my overall approach.

-I’ve been fascinated by meditation, contemplative practices, the nature of being and consciousness throughout my life.
+I’ve been fascinated by meditation, contemplative practices, the nature of being all throughout my life.
 I was raised as a Christian, but left the religion as a teenager.
 Soon after I started a regular meditation practice, mainly in a Buddhist context.
-I had the good fortune of being introduced to the possibility of recognizhing non-dual awareness on in my practice.
-The possibility of directly realizing unconditional fulfillment left a profound impact on me.
+I had the good fortune of being introduced to the possibility of recognizing non-dual awareness early on in my practice.
+The possibility of directly realizing this unconditional fulfilment of Being left a profound impact on me.
 Ever since then the various traditions and approaches across the world which explore the realization of non-duality have been of special interest to me.
-The traditions of Dzogchen, Chan, Advaita Vedanta and Christian Mysticism specifically have been strong influences over the years.
+The traditions of Dzogchen, Mahamudra, Chan, Advaita Vedanta and Christian Mysticism specifically have been strong influences over the years.
 However, my own style of sharing does not follow a particular tradition and I don’t strictly adhere to the methods and terminology of any system.
 Rather, I employ a dynamic and pragmatic style of sharing which arises directly out of the non-dual realization and naturally incoporates the methods and insights of various traditional and contemporary approaches.